xlc-dev/LES-old/README.md

 * Online:

-In order for this project to be more accessible, the application needs to be put online.
-Right now we require to run everything locally.
-You could for example put the frontend on [github pages](https://pages.github.com/), and the backend on [microsoft azure](https://azure.microsoft.com/en-us/).
+For this project to be more accessible, the application needs to be deployed online.
+Right now, it is required to run everything locally.
+For instance, you can deploy the frontend to [GitHub Pages](pages.github.com/), and the backend to [Microsoft Azure](azure.microsoft.com/en-us/).

 * Accounts:

-If the application is online the application needs to be secured.
-There needs to be user accounts that secure the application, and makes it so that researchers can't remove other researchers algorithms.
+If the application has been deployed online, it must be secured.
+User accounts must exist that secure the application and prevent researchers from removing other researchers' algorithms.

-* Stock market
+* Stock market:

+An alternative cost model that works by buying and selling of energy directly to other users can be added to the application.
+Users can provide a price and a quantity for how much energy they want to buy or sell, which will get matched to other offers.

-* improve stepper UX
+* Improve stepper User Experience (UX):

-The user experience of the stepper leaves much to be desired.
-When you have a large twinworld the UI is very long, and you have to scroll around a lot.
+The User Experience of the stepper can be improved.
+When a researcher creates a large twin world the user interface can become cluttered and complex.
+It will be required to scroll around a lot to navigate through the user interface, which makes it counterintuitive.

 * (Optional) i18n:

-If wanted, you could add internationalization to translate the application to different languages.
+If desired, the application can be internationalised by translating it to different languages.